Accommodations for Students with Disabilities in Residence Life

 Houston Baptist is committed to addressing the needs of students with disabilities, as well as the legislation that supports them.
 Therefore, it is important to be comprehensive and thorough when considering requests for reasonable accommodations.

 Disability Services will consider the needs of the student on an individual basis, and whether their request is in harmony with appropriate documentation presented.
 This documentation should provide evidence of a history of a documented disability.
 It is required that documentation be provided by a professional in an area relevant to the student’s diagnosis and request.
 In considering the impact of the animal on the campus community, a student must demonstrate they can care for an animal.
 A reasonable accommodation does not entitle a student to circumvent or waive an essential institutional requirement.
-Evidence that an animal or their handler are in violation of HCU policies and guidelines may result in termination of the accommodation.
+Evidence that an animal or their handler are in violation of HCU policies and guidelines may result in non-approval or termination of the accommodation.

 A request for a Service or Assistance (ESA) Animal should be submitted at the same time housing selection begins for University housing.